cyphercrescent/sepalsolver-doc/docs/source/Math.rst

 ======
    Description:
        Finds the roots of nonlinear equations.
-       This method computes the root (zero) of the specified nonlinear functions, starting from an initial guess.
+       This method computes the root (zero) of the specified system of nonlinear functions, starting from an initial guess.
 Optional solver settings can be provided to customize the process.

        .. code-block:: CSharp

           double Fsolve(Func<double, double> fun, double x0, Solvers.Set options = null)
-          Complex Fsolve(Func<Complex, Complex> fun, double x0, Solvers.Set options = null)
+          Complex Fsolve(Func<Complex, Complex> fun, Complex x0, Solvers.Set options = null)
           ColVec Fsolve(Func<ColVec, ColVec> fun, ColVec x0, Solvers.Set options = null)
    Param:
       | fun:  The nonlinear function whose root is to be computed.
 The function can take a double or complex scalar or array values as input and return a scaler or complex or array values.